ishofstede/java-course-material/src/main/java/section6_design/part2_patterns/Readme.md

 the functionality of `addBase()`, `cool()` and `addGlucose()`.
 Nor are you allowed to change the essence of method `ferment()` - only add a few lines of code if required.

-There is a single test method in package `test/java/nl.bioinf.appdesign.c_designpattern` that you can use to test and demonstrate your functionality.
+Use a JUnit test method instead of `main()` to test and demonstrate your functionality.

 ## Strategy